This post may contain affiliate links. Read my full disclosure policy.

-How to make the most delicious Caprese Pizza with roasted cherry tomatoes, mozzarella, basil spread and optional balsamic drizzle.
-Use store-bought pizza dough or make your own below!
+Make a simple, delicious Caprese Pizza with tomatoes, fresh mozzarella, basil leaves and basil oil topped with a balsamic glaze.
+Use store-bought pizza dough or make your own!

-How to make the most delicious Caprese Pizza with cherry tomatoes, mozzarella, basil spread and optional balsamic drizzle.
-Use store-bought pizza dough or make your own below!
+Make a simple, delicious Caprese Pizza with tomatoes, fresh mozzarella, basil leaves and basil oil topped with a balsamic glaze.
+Use store-bought pizza dough or make your own!

 Here’s a recipe for one of my favorite pizzas- Caprese Pizza!
-The last of summer tomatoes are roasted in the oven until caramelized and tender, becoming evermore flavorful and rich, a delicious topping for this lightened up version of Caprese Pizza with it’s thin crust, fresh mozzarella, and basil leaves.
+Think of this like a Caprese salad, but warm and melty on a cripsy pizza crust.
+Does it ever get better?
+The last of summer tomatoes are roasted in the oven until caramelized and tender, becoming evermore flavorful and rich, a delicious topping for this lightened-up version of Caprese Pizza with its thin pizza crust, fresh mozzarella, and basil leaves.

 How to make Caprese Pizza!

-For an extra burst of flavor, the crust is brushed with a garlic, basil and olive oil paste -almost like pesto.
+For an extra burst of flavor, the pizza crust is brushed with basil oil, so much flavor here!

 Add the roasted tomatoes and season with salt and pepper.

-Bake at 450F until crust is cooked through!
+Bake at 450F until the crust is cooked through!

 Once the fragrant pizza comes out of the oven, drizzle with balsamic syrup and top with fresh basil leaves.

-How to make the most delicious Caprese Pizza with cherry tomatoes, mozzarella, basil spread and optional balsamic drizzle.
-Use store-bought pizza dough or make your own below!
+Make a simple, delicious Caprese Pizza with tomatoes, fresh mozzarella, basil leaves and basil oil topped with a balsamic glaze.
+Use store-bought pizza dough or make your own!

 Enjoy the Pizza!